| How

 you (your face shape and body type) and most support

+your professional goals.
 As I say in my book, Casual Power, gray

 hair can be empowering or it can totally disempower an